EternalllZM/rtd-codz/docs/source/server_history.rst

 01/21/22 - Zenith becomes Moderator in Call of Duty Zombies.

-01/22/22 - Deprecation of server record leaderboard is announced.
+01/22/22 - Deprecation of second server record leaderboard is announced.

 - **February 2022**